MySQL's event_scheduler feature does not automatically activate events during failover.

-This article describes a case where a minor accident occurred with MySQL's event_scheduler.
+This article describes a minor incident that occurred with MySQL's event_scheduler.

 overview

-A certain service was using the event_scheduler function in a MySQL 8.0.28 environment, but the person in charge was unaware that an event had been set.
+In a certain service using MySQL 8.0.28, the event_scheduler function was being used, but the person in charge was unaware that an event had been set up.

-A MySQL failover occurred in the service, and the writer server was replaced, but after that, the event_scheduler events were disabled and not executed.
+A MySQL failover occurred in that service, and the writer's server was replaced.
+As a result, the event_scheduler events were disabled and not executed.

 What is event_scheduler?

-MySQL's event_scheduler has a long history.MySQL5.1This is a feature that has been implemented since.
+MySQL's event_scheduler has a long history.MySQL5.1This feature has been implemented since [date/time].

 You can execute SQL at a specified time, similar to cron.